 - To go direct to the King William IV pub (by-passing Mickleham village and St Michael’s church): Turn right at the car-wide bridleway, your direction 20°, gently uphill on a chalky track, passing on your right a National Trust Mickleham Downs sign.
 In 100 metres a path joins from your left-hand side.
 In a further 130 metres, at a path crossing [!] take an indistinct path on your left downhill, your direction 300°.
 In 65 metres, the path swings left and a path joins from the right.
 The path descends more steeply now and in 200 metres it narrows and starts to descend steeply through brush.
 In a further 150 metres cross a main path junction and keeping ahead, descend steps, in 80 metres coming to the entrance to the King William IV pub on the hillside on your left-hand side.
 After lunch, turn left down steps to the un-made up road, Byttom Hill.
 Turn left, downhill, to the A24 road, where you turn left for 200 metres, to cross the A24 and re-join the route below.

-- To go to the Running Horses pub and St Michael’s Church: At the car-wide bridleway crossing , cross over, to continue straight on down, following the Long Walk arrow, due west.
-In 150 metres at a fork, and by a footpath post, bear left, downhill, your direction 250°.
-In 110 metres you pass a tennis court on your right-hand side.
+- To go to the Running Horses pub and St Michael’s Church: At the car-wide bridleway crossing , cross over, to continue straight on, downhill, in the direction of the Box Hill Hike disc, due west.
+The path becomes steeper as you descend through woodland.
+In 150 metres go betweeen footpath posts and take the left-hand fork in the path, downhill, your direction 250°, now close to the left-hand edge of the wood.
+In 170 metres you pass a tennis court on your right-hand side.
 In 80 metres cross a stile to join a gravel driveway towards the church.
 In a further 120 metres you enter the churchyard and in 40 metres, at the other side of the churchyard, you turn left towards the front door of St Michael & All Angels Church.
-Opposite the church is the Running Horses pub.
+Opposite the church is the Running Horses pub, one of your lunch stop options.
 Next door is a convenience store if you wish to purchase refreshments for a picnic.
 Coming out of the pub after lunch, turn left onto the Old London Road, which you follow down, passing Box Hill School on your left-hand side, to come out to the A24 road.

 - Both routes continue